2014 United States House of Representatives elections in North Carolina: District 11

 The 11th district is located in western North Carolina and includes Yancey, McDowell, Rutherford, Polk, Henderson, Buncombe, Madison, Haywood, Jackson, Transylvania, Swain, Macon, Clay, Graham and Cherokee counties.
-The incumbent is Republican Mark Meadows, who has represented the district since 2013.
+The incumbent was Republican Mark Meadows, who had represented the district since 2013.
 He was elected with 57% of the vote in 2012, succeeding retiring Democratic incumbent Heath Shuler.
 The district has a PVI of R+13.